Shan-Solangi/CS-Beginner-Portfolio-C-/README.md

 My first project was developed during my first semesters as part of my Computer Science degree.
 As I progress in my studies, I will be uploading more projects.
 Continuous learning and improvement are key to my journey, and I welcome constructive feedback to help identify any mistakes and areas where I can enhance my skills.

-Hospital Management System
+Hospital Management System:
 This is my first project, created during my 1st semester of my Computer Science degree.
-The project is a Student Management System developed in C++.
+The project is a Hospital Management System developed in C++.
 The system allows you to:

 Add, view, and delete patient records.
 Add, view, and delete patient diagnosis records.